Post-16 reforms | NCFE

 V Levels are small, 360 guided learning hours (GLH) and are designed to be combined in a ‘pick and mix’ fashion.
 They’ll be available in key sectors like education, health and social care, travel and tourism, sport, and protective services.

-We’ll monitor closely to ensure sector needs are represented and met.
+This is something that we will monitor closely to ensure sector needs are represented and met.

 There will be two new pathways at Level 2: